-- (A) Conductors 8 [4] AWG and Larger.
-Equipment grounding conductors 8 [4] AWG and larger shall comply with 250.119(A)(1) and (A)(2). - (1) An insulated or covered conductor 8 [4] AWG and larger shall be permitted, at the time of installation, to be permanently identified as an equipment grounding conductor at each and every point where the conductor is accessible.
+(A) Conductors 8 [4] AWG and Larger.
+Equipment grounding conductors 8 [4] AWG and larger shall comply with 250.119(A)(1) and (A)(2).

+(1) An insulated or covered conductor $\underline{8}$ [4] AWG and larger shall be permitted, at the time of installation, to be permanently identified as an equipment grounding conductor at each and every point where the conductor is accessible.

-Exception: Conductors $\underline{8}$ [4] AWG and larger than shall not be required to be marked in conduit bodies that contain no splices or unused hubs.
+Exception: Conductors 8 [4] AWG and larger than shall not be required to be marked in conduit bodies that contain no splices or unused hubs.

-- (2) Identification shall encircle the conductor and shall be accomplished by one of the following: - c.
+(2) Identification shall encircle the conductor and shall be accomplished by one of the following:

+c.
 Marking the insulation or covering with green tape, a minimum of two-inches in length, or green adhesive labels at the termination.

-Article 300.50 Underground Installations.
-Paragraph (D)(3)is amended to read as follows, all other Code text remains as is:
+Article 300.5 Underground Installations, (D)(3) is deleted as follows, all other Code text remains as is:

 [(3) Service Conductors.
-Underground service conductors that are not eneased in concrete and that are buried 450 mm (18 in.) below grade shall have their location identified by a warning ribbon that is placed in the trench at least 300 mm (12 in.) above the underground installation.]
+Underground service conductors that are not encased in concrete and that are buried 450 mm (18 in.) below grade shall have their location identified by a warning ribbon that is placed in the trench at least 300 mm (12 in.) above the underground installation.]

-Table 310.15(B)(3)(c) Ambient Temperature Adjustment for [Circular] Raceways or Cables Exposed to Sunlight on or Above Rooftops, is amended as follows, all other Code text remains as is:
+Table 310.15(B)(3)(c) Ambient Temperature Adjustment for Raceways or Cables Exposed to Sunlight on or Above Rooftops, is amended to include the following informational notes; all other Code text remains as is:

-Informational Note to Table 310.15(B)(3)(c): The temperature adders in Table 310.15(B)(3)(c) are based on the [results of averaging the] measured temperature rise above the local climatic ambient temperatures due to sunlight heating.
+Informational Note to Table 310.15(B)(3)(c): The temperature adders in Table 310.15(B)(3)(c) are based on the measured temperature rise above the local climatic ambient temperatures due to sunlight heating.

-Informational Note to Table 310.15(B)(3)(c): For purposes of calculating the temperature adjustment factors for installations in San Antonio, the design ambient temperature is 98.5°F (0.4%) per 2009 ASHRAE Handbook, Chapter F-14.
+Informational Note to Table 310.15(B)(3)(c): For purposes of calculating the temperature adjustment factors for installations in San Antonio, the design ambient temperature is $98.5^{\circ}F$ (0.4%) per 2009 ASHRAE Handbook, Chapter F-14.